CLI Reference

 Capture the device screen.

 Screenshots come from the Mac-side capture of the device's video feed.
 Haptix waits for a fresh frame from the selected device and fails clearly if it cannot get one.
-There is no device-side screenshot fallback, and if the capture source drifts across attached phones, Haptix may return a drift error instead of another device's pixels.
+There is no device-side screenshot fallback.

 | Flag | Description |